Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 11 )

 12 return reviewPass@k, the probability that at least one of k generated samples passes all test cases, is useful on self-contained problems such as HumanEval[9] or MBPP (Mostly Basic Python Problems)[10].
-It does not cover repository navigation, environment setup, multi-file changes, or regression risk.
+It doesn't cover repository navigation, environment setup, multi-file changes, or regression risk.

 SWE-bench[11] is a repository-level benchmark for agentic coding.
 It packages real GitHub issue-fix pairs from Python repositories such as Django, scikit-learn, and Flask.